mindsdb/mindsdb_sql/README.md

 It uses [imperative](https://docs.sqlalchemy.org/en/14/orm/mapping_styles.html#orm-imperative-mapping) mapping for this
 - Then created sqlalchemy object is compiled inside sqlalchemy using chosen dialect

-Supported dialects at the moment: mysql, postgresql, sqlite, mssql, firebird, oracle, sybase
+Supported dialects at the moment: mysql, postgresql, sqlite, mssql, oracle

 Notes:
 - it is not possible to use more than 2 part in table name